Victorian Farmers Federation: Farmer unity in Victoria

 In 1840, the Australia Felix Pastoral and Agricultural Society was founded in Melbourne.
 It held its first agricultural show in 1842, which was a failure.
 It disbanded soon after.

 The Moonee Ponds Farmers' Society began in 1848, and within months had expanded its scope and became the Port Phillip Farmers' Society, aiming to serve the Port Phillip District.
 (This group held the first events now considered to be the Melbourne Show.)
 Further independent agricultural associations formed in various parts of the District soon after.
 In 1856, the Port Phillip group founded the "Agricultural Club" to discuss agricultural matters, and this served as a think-tank which influenced farmers across the state.
 In 1866, a short lived Victorian Farmers' Association was established.

 By 1870 there was no Victoria-wide farming group, and the National Agricultural Society of Victoria was founded in that year to represent farmers' interests.
 This organisation took over the running of Melbourne's main agricultural show in 1871, and continues to do so to this day, and this has been its main purpose for most of its existence.

 The first Victorian Farmers Union (VFU) was founded in 1879, in response to 1878 Victorian closer settlement legislation.
 It ceased in 1880.
 Its role was taken up by the Victorian Farmers' Protectionist Association, founded in 1887, and becoming known as the Victorian Farmers' Association in 1891 before also fading away.
 The similar Victorian Chamber of Agriculture then existed from 1899 to 1900.

-The second VFU existed under that name from 1916 to 1927.
+The second VFU existed under that name from 1914 to 1927.
 In 1926, a large number of Mallee wheat farmer VFU branches broke away from this body to become the Primary Producer's Union, (with some additional support in other parts of the state).
 The VFU broadened its membership to include non-farmers who lived in country areas, and became the Victorian Country Party in 1927.
 Despite the contribution these organisations made to representing farmers' interests in Victoria, they are not considered as forerunners to the modern VFF.

 Instead, today's VFF traces its roots back to the VFU established in 1968 following the merger of the Victorian Wheat and Woolgrowers Association (VWWA) established in 1938, and the Victorian Branch of the Australian Primary Producers Union (APUV) established in 1940.

 The Graziers Association of Victoria's roots went as far back as 1890, when during a shearing turmoil, the Pastoralists Union of Victoria and Southern Riverina was formed.
 The main concern at that time was the strength of the Amalgamated Shearers Union and it became apparent that pastoralists had to unite as a counter measure.
-In 1907 the Riverina farmers split to form a separate organisation and some 18 years later, in 1925, the Pastoral Association of Victoria became known as the Graziers Association of Victoria.
+In 1907 the Riverina farmers split to form a separate organisation and some 18 years later, in 1925, the Pastoral Association of Victoria became known as the Graziers Association of Victoria (GAV).

 The Victorian Dairy Farmers Association was founded in the late 1800s.
-It merged with the dairy division of the VFU in 1976 to form the United Dairyfarmers of Victoria.
+It merged with the dairy division of the VFU in 1976 to form the United Dairyfarmers of Victoria (UDV).